Housing & Residential Life

 All students must fill out an application in order to participate in the housing selection process.
 This means you will receive a specific Time Block in order to choose your own hall and room.
 The Time Block will be for a specific date and window of time when you can log in to THD in order to choose your specific room out of those available at that time.
 The sooner you log in during your Time Block, the better the choice of rooms available.
 If you have applied for housing but cannot or do not choose a room during Housing Selection, the Office of Housing and Residential Life will add you to a waitlist to be placed during the summer months.
 You will be notified upon placement.Link to this FAQ

 Housing options vary by year.
-You can find details on which housing options are available for Sophomores, Juniors and Seniors under Available Housing for Returning Students.
-Housing for First-Year Students can be found here.
-More detailed information on all of Champlain's Main Campus housing options for returning students can be found under Sophomore & Upper-Class Residence Halls, while information on 194 St. Paul Street is under Apartment Style Residence Halls.Link to this FAQ
+You can find more detailed information on which housing options are available for Sophomores, Juniors and Seniors under Available Housing for Returning Students.
+Housing for First-Year Students can be found here and details on 194 St. Paul Street Apartments can be found on the 194 St. Paul website.Link to this FAQ

 Champlain College students with documented disabilities may request appropriate and reasonable housing accommodations within the context of current housing policies.
 The Housing Accommodations Request Form must be submitted each year by the Housing Application Deadline for review and renewal of appropriate accommodations related to Residential Life.
 Please send completed forms to The Office of Accessibility at email@example.com.
 The Office of Accessibility at Champlain College evaluates requests for housing accommodations for students on behalf of the Department of Residential Life.
 Documentation must substantiate a diagnosed impairment that is a current substantial limitation to a major life activity as it relates to housing needs.
 A list of approved students will be sent to Residential Life and those students will be assigned based on their needs and notified of their assignment prior to the first night of housing selection.